Geofencing Best Practices: Polygons vs. Radius

 Key Takeaways

-• Radius-based geofences default to noise — circles don't match the shape of real-world buildings.
+• Radius geofences default to noise in dense blocks — circles do not match building shapes.

-• Polygon geofences reduce false-positive visit counts by roughly 25–45% in dense urban and mixed-use areas.
+• Polygon attribution typically cuts false-positive visits 25–45% in urban and mixed-use corridors.

 How Radius and Polygon Geofences Actually Work